 - Easily adaptable—can use fresh or frozen blueberries (unthawed) or fresh or frozen raspberries!

-- Can be made using heavy cream, whole milk, or full fat greek yogurt
+- Can be made using heavy cream, whole milk, or full-fat Greek yogurt

-Recipe Ingredients
+Ingredients Needed

 - Baking Powder.
 Helps to give these lemon blueberry scones their lift.

 - Heavy Cream.
-You can also use whole milk or full-fat greek yogurt as a substitute.
+You can also use whole milk or full-fat Greek yogurt as a substitute.

 - Blueberries.
 You can use fresh or frozen blueberries.
 If frozen, make sure they are unthawed.

-- Add the wet mixture to the dry/cold butter mixture.
-Use a spatula to mix it together.
-Add in the blueberries once the mixture is almost formed.
+Step 3.
+Whisk the wet ingredients together.
+Add the heavy cream, egg, vanilla extract, and lemon juice to a separate bowl and whisk together (Image 5).
+Using a spatula, stir in the wet mixture into the dry/cold butter mixture (Images 6 and 7).
+Add in the blueberries once the mixture is almost formed (Image 8).
 The batter should be slightly wet with some dry crumbly bits.

 Recipe FAQs